apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Starliner Suffers New Problems While Coming Back to Earth**
+**Big Lots sells business to Nexus Capital as it begins bankruptcy proceedings**

-You can read more about it [here](https://futurism.com/the-byte/starliner-new-problems-return-earth).
+You can read more about it [here](https://www.reuters.com/markets/us/big-lots-sells-business-nexus-capital-it-begins-bankruptcy-proceedings-2024-09-09/).

 ## Requirements
 - Python 3.8